cyberaktiv/JSON.read/README.md

 ```
 ### How to use

-* for example create such json:
+* for example you have such json:

 ```javascript
 var json = {